Linuxury/Arch-Linux/README.md

 sudo pacman -S intel-ucode
 ```

-Once that its completed, you need to update your Grub so its recognized and included on boot.
+Once that its completed, you need to update your Grub so it's recognized and included on boot.

 ```javascript
 sudo grub-mkconfig -o /boot/grub/grub.cfg